SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

-**Microbiome-based models distinguish healthy from cancer or adenoma** First we sought to confirm our previous findings that the microbiome could be used to distinguish healthy patients from those with carcinomas or adenomas and to identify discriminatory features.
-We chose to use the Random Forest (RF) machine-learning algorithm because it works well for high-dimensional datasets and includes an internal cross-validation to prevent overfitting (RF sources).
+**Microbiome-based models distinguish healthy from cancer or adenoma** First we sought to confirm our previous findings that the microbiome could be used to distinguish healthy patients from those with carcinomas or adenomas.
+We chose to use the
+Random Forest (RF) machine-learning algorithm because it works well for high-dimensional datasets and includes an internal cross-validation to prevent overfitting (RF sources).
 First we generated RF models for